Italian Sausage Soup

 - It’s easy!

-- A real crowd-pleaser so perfect for a potluck!
+- This soup with sausage recipe is a real crowd-pleaser, so it’s perfect for a potluck!

 - It’s freezer-friendly and can be made ahead.